deejaygraham/sketchnoting-for-developers/draft.md

 # Composition

 Obviously we use these shapes to build other shapes
-At it's most basic, it's writing and using boxes and lines to establish a visual hierarchy - what's important and what's less important.

 Picasso pic - built from simple lines

+# Elements

+# Text and Typography

+A big part of sketchnoting is making your writing look nice.

+Bad handwriting? writing block capitals will slow you down and improve your handwriting with practice Write like you are drawing - more appreciation for typography.

+Practice several types of well type - block capitals, lower case, script, 3d when you get more ambitious.

+# Type Errors

+I am really bad at writing block Y's and A's.
+They are never symmetrical and I always slightly dread doing them.
+Here's a tip to correct type errors.
+Use double lines or fill in parts of a character to even up type, correct kerning, even out letter height and sometimes correct spelling.

+# Layouts
+straight, columns, top down is easy
+, meander, spider web, jazz

+examples of layouts

 So let's talk about how to get started sketchnoting a presentation like the ones we have today...